 When it comes to the VIX and determining whether it's a good hedge for one's investment portfolio, we should expect to see measures close to zero or in the negative range.
 The more negative the correlation, the better of a hedge the asset (VIX) is.
 Another thing to examine is whether VIX prices appreciated more than the stock market during this downturn period.

 For the following examples, keep in mind that correlation can vary depending on the time frame selected and that past performance is not an indicator of future results.
-Moreover, I will be comparing the performance of the SPX and VIX prices since the start of the selected period by percent change, which ignores any price movement prior to the select period.
+Moreover, I will be comparing the performance of the SPX and VIX prices since the start of the selected period by percent change, which ignores any price movement prior to the given period.

 The Dotcom Recession lasted 8 months, from March 2001 to November 2001 (highlighted area).
-The chart below shows the market high (roughly) from March 2000 to the low in October 2002, before the market began to recover again.
+The chart below shows the market high (roughly) from March 2000 to the low in October 2002, before the market began to recover again: